peteroupc/peteroupc.github.io/randomgendoc.md

      |              "An Automatic Code Generator for
      |              Nonuniform Random Variate Generation", 2001.
      |      - name: Distribution name.
 Generates Python methods called
-     |         sample_X (samples one random number), and quantile_X
+     |         sample_X (samples one random variate), and quantile_X
      |         (finds the quantile
-     |         for a uniform random number in [0, 1]),
+     |         for a uniform random variate in [0, 1]),
      |         where X is the name given here.
      |
      |  quantile(self, v)
-     |      Calculates quantiles from uniform random numbers
+     |      Calculates quantiles from uniform random variates
      |            in the interval [0, 1].
-     |      - v: A list of uniform random numbers.
+     |      - v: A list of uniform random variates.
      |      Returns a list of the quantiles corresponding to the
-     |      uniform random numbers.
+     |      uniform random variates.
 The returned list will have
      |      the same number of entries as 'v'.
      |
      |  sample(self, rg, n=1)
-     |      Generates random numbers that (approximately) follow the
+     |      Generates random variates that (approximately) follow the
      |            distribution modeled by this class.
-     |      - n: The number of random numbers to generate.
+     |      - n: The number of random variates to generate.
-     |      Returns a list of 'n' random numbers.
+     |      Returns a list of 'n' random variates.
      |
      |  ----------------------------------------------------------------------
      |  Data descriptors defined here: